Optimally weighted average derivative effects: Weighted average derivative effects

-where $l(a|\bm{z})$ is the contrast function in \eqref{canonical_contrast} and $\bm{o}=(y,a,\bm{z})$.
-In Examples \ref{dens_ade} and \ref{norm_ex} the exposure weight function is an unknown functional.
-However, the IC above, where the weight is known, offers some insight into optimal weight selection.
-Our approach to efficiency optimisation is analogous to that described in \cite{Crump2006,Crump2009} where optimal weights for the ATE are derived, and weights are assumed to be known.
-When the outcome is homoscedastic, they show that variance weights are optimal.

-We derive a similar result here.
-Specifically we minimize the efficiency bound of an efficient estimator, $\hat{\theta}_w$, of the sample analogue of $\theta_w$,
+where $\alpha_w(a,\bm{z})$ is the RR in \eqref{canonical_contrast} and $\bm{o}=(y,a,\bm{z})$.
+In all but Example \ref{ade} the weight function is unknown, however, the IC above, where the weight is known, offers some insight into optimal weight selection.
+Specifically, we minimize the efficiency bound of an efficient estimator, $\hat{\theta}_w$, of the sample analogue of $\theta_w$,

 where $\sigma^2(A,\bm{Z})\equiv \Var(Y|A,\bm{Z})$.
 The efficiency bound with respect to $\theta_{w,S}$, rather than $\theta_w$, is chosen so that the final two terms in \eqref{newey_IC} may be disregarded.
-Not only does this simplify the subsequent analysis, but these terms capture the difference between the ADE conditional on the sample distribution and that of the population as a whole, which depends on the unknown value of $\theta_w$.
+Not only does this simplify the subsequent analysis, but these terms capture the difference between the WADE conditional on the sample distribution and that of the population as a whole, which depends on the unknown value of $\theta_w$.
 I.e.,

-thus selecting weights to minimise $V+U$ is conceptually problematic as $\theta_w$ is itself the target estimand.
-Theorem \ref{l_of_x_theorem}, offers constraints on the contrast function under which $w(\bm{z})l(a|\bm{z})$ is the Riesz representer of a weighted ADE.
-Our goal, therefore, is to find $(w,l)$ which minimise $V$ subject to $\E\{l(A|\bm{Z})|\bm{Z}\}=0$, $\E\{l(A|\bm{Z})A|\bm{Z}\}=1$, and $\E\{w(\bm{Z})\}=1$, with the final constraint ensuring that the resulting estimands are normalised.
+thus selecting weights to minimise $V+U$ is conceptually problematic as $\theta_w$ is itself the target estimand \citep{Crump2006,Crump2009}.
+Theorem \ref{alpha_theorem}, offers constraints on the contrast function under which $\alpha_w(a,\bm{z})$ is the RR of a weighted ADE.
+Our goal, therefore, is to find $\alpha_w \in \mathcal{R}$ which minimises $V$.
+The optimal solution is given in general by Theorem \ref{optimality_1}, with Lemma \ref{sufficiency} ensuring that the resulting RR is non-negative.

-The optimal solution is given in general by Theorem \ref{optimality_1}, however there is no guarantee that the optimal exposure weight is non-negative.
-When $Y$ is conditionally homoscedastic, as in Corollary \ref{indep_corol}, then the optimal exposure is non-negative by Lemma \ref{sufficiency}.